 We advocate for ownership over our own stories through direct involvement in the decisions that impact our lives.
 Our stories belong to us.
 Our stories matter.

-If you are a young person with care experience, living in Canada, and between the ages of 14-30 (or close to), please reach out to Rebekah, our National Council Lead, to chat about joining our community.
+If you are a young person with care experience, living in Canada, and between the ages of 14-30 (or close to), please reach out to Rebekah, our National Lead, to chat about joining our community.

 Other Ways to Connect